mdavoodi/www/source/blog/2015-10-05-hashiconf-wrap-up.html.md

 <iframe src="https://docs.google.com/spreadsheets/d/1XbkPJWQo0uuYTlZpjRlrqpuIIA3-wY8VJzPxFns28xg/pubchart?oid=2095242513&amp;format=interactive" border="0" height="375" width="610" frameBorder="0" seamless="seamless" class="hashiconf-survey-chart"></iframe>

+We would like to extend a big thank you to everyone who helped make HashiConf 2015 a reality.
+We are very excited for next year!

 - - -

-<sup>Please note that all of the following data has a
+<sup>Please note that the previous data displays a
 [selection bias](https://en.wikipedia.org/wiki/Selection_bias) of people who completed the survey.
 We did not collect demographic data during the ticketing process.
 There we over 300 attendees at the conference and only about 30% of